splunk/observability-workshop/content/dashboards/signalflow.md

 SignalFlow includes a large library of built-in analytical functions that take a metrics time series as an input, perform computations on its datapoints, and output time series that are the result of the computation.

 !!! info
-    For more information on SignalFlow see [Analyze incoming data using SignalFlow](https://docs.splunk.com/Observability/references/signalflow.html){: target=_blank}.
+    For more information on SignalFlow see [Analyze incoming data using SignalFlow](https://docs.splunk.com/Observability/references/signalflow.html).

 ## 2. View SignalFlow